nluu175/password-manager-python/README.md

 # Password Manager

+## Why this?
+- I want to make more secure passwords and also a place to store them as well.
+Normally, my password are stored in both the browser and icloud, but sometimes they lack the functionalities that I want.

 ## How to run this?
 - Make sure to have PostgreSQL installed on your machine!
 - Also, create a database with the name "password_manager"